illinois-data-curation/is477-sp25-group22/README.md

 The cleaned and structured dataset is finally saved as `data/combined_2024_divvy_data.csv`.
 This script serves as the foundational preprocessing step for the overall project, preparing the data for subsequent analysis and visualization.

+#### `visualization.py`
+The `visualization.py` script is responsible for analyzing and visualizing Divvy bike usage patterns in terms of time and weather.
+It first extracts temporal features such as hour, weekday, and month from the cleaned Divvy dataset, and then generates bar plots showing usage patterns by hours, days of the week, and months.
+It blends the Divvy data with weather data to produce scatter plots showing how temperature, precipitation, and snowfall influence ride frequency.
+All generated visualizations are saved in the `results/` directory.

+#### `weather_json.py`
+The `weather_json.py` program sanitizes raw NOAA weather data stored as a CSV file (`chicago_weather.csv`).
+It removes columns that are irrelevant and stores the cleaned dataset in a JSON format.
+The resulting `weather_2024.json` file is saved in the `data/` directory to be used in later phases of the analysis pipeline.
 ## Data Profile

 This project draws on two primary datasets to analyze the relationship between bike share activity and environmental conditions in Chicago: the **2024 Divvy Bike Share Trip Data** and **NOAA GHCND Weather Data from Chicago O'Hare**.
 These datasets are complementary, enabling both time-series and cross-variable analysis at a daily granularity.
 This section outlines the structure, sourcing, licensing, and transformation of each dataset used in the project.